 A street view of downtown Sturgis, South Dakota

-Offering a great quality of life, a strong economy, and a diverse job market, South Dakota is the perfect place to raise a family or explore lucrative job options.
 If you’re in the market for a home in South Dakota, whether you currently live in the state or would like to relocate from another, a modular home may be a wise choice.

 Modular homes offer many benefits, not the least of which are eco-friendly and cost-effective construction and living.
-If you are looking for modular home builders that can respect your love for the environment, here are some that will not disappoint:
+If you are looking for modular home builders that can respect your love for the environment, here are some that will not disappoint.

 River Bluff